devarajug/getTechStackVulns/README.md

 ```

 ## Note
-- technology stack must contain exact version
+- Technology stack must contain exact version
-- as of now only xlsx extension supports in output file
+- As of now only xlsx extension supports in output file
-- [here](https://github.com/devarajug/getTechStackVulns/blob/main/sample.xlsx) is the sample xlsx file to verify
+- [Here](https://github.com/devarajug/getTechStackVulns/blob/main/sample.xlsx) is the sample xlsx file to verify

 # License